Read the text below before applying!

 - Mid-February: Receive the first pass of the book and mark it for mistakes.

 - Send the manuscripts to the respective authors for their and their mentors’ approval

-- End of March: Receive the third pass of the book and check for mistakes of previous passes to be fixed and approve the final version of the book.
+- End of March: Receive the third pass of the book and check for mistakes of previous passes to be fixed.
+Approve the final version of the book.

 - April: Be present at URCAD, staff the UMBC Review table to hand out books and answer questions about the process.
 Most importantly though, URCAD is the time to recruit new potential authors for the subsequent edition.
 After the general session at noon where the editors are recognized, the editors will trade off staffing the table to get potential candidates for submission from the people who step up to the table.

 Meetings and Expectations

 Editors have to hold frequent meetings with each other and with the faculty adviser.
 The time, location, and frequency of the meetings will be determined by the editors and the faculty adviser.
 During these meetings, the editors will update the faculty adviser and each other on the progress of that week along with fend any questions or concerns that may come up.
 While it is an option to decrease the frequency of the meetings after the designer hand-off, that is for the editors and adviser to decide.